jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation: Conclusion

 \section{Conclusion}

 In this work, we have introduced jBOT, a self-supervised pre-training method based on the iBOT framework from computer vision, and applied it to jet data in HEP experiments at the CERN LHC.
 We have shown that semantic clustering of different jet classes emerges in the jet representations learned via self-distillation objectives without supervision, and that probing the frozen embedding with $k$-NN or a linear classifier already achieves a five-class accuracy of around 70\%, compared to 76\% for a supervised model.
 When the pre-trained model is fine-tuned on labeled data, it generally yields better performance than a supervised model trained from scratch, especially when the labeled dataset is small.
 We have also shown that the frozen embedding from a self-supervised model trained only on unlabeled background jets can be used for anomaly detection, with the flexibility to define various metrics that can be competitive or better than common reconstruction-based autoencoder architectures.
-We hope this work, as a new pre-training method based on self-distillation applicable to jets or similar physics data, contributes to ongoing developments in self-supervised learning for the HEP domain.
-Future directions include scaling up pre-training on much larger unlabeled datasets, more robust anomaly detection strategy with potentially dedicated augmentations, and fine-tuning on more diverse labeled data.
+We hope this work, as a new pre-training method based on self-distillation applicable to jets or similar physics data, contributes to ongoing developments in self-supervised learning for the HEP domain and potentially inspires adaptation within broader foundation model efforts.
+Building on this proof-of-concept, future directions include scaling up pre-training on much larger unlabeled datasets, more robust anomaly detection strategies with dedicated augmentations, and fine-tuning on more diverse labeled data.